akundu3387/-Caesar-Cipher/README.md

 characters to 'k'.
 The shift must be applied to all letters in the message.
 Do not change any non-alphabet characters in the message, and preserve all capitalization.

+Sample run 1:

+Enter shift value: 6

+Enter original message: This is the original message.

+Current message: This is the original message.

+Encryption: Znoy oy znk uxomotgr skyygmk.

+Sample run 2:

+Enter shift value: 10

+Enter original message: This is the original message.

+Current message: This is the original message.

+Encryption: Drsc sc dro ybsqsxkv wocckqo.